LucasOe/mmultiplayer/README.md

 Read the <a href="https://github.com/Toyro98/mmultiplayer/blob/main/CHANGELOG.md">CHANGELOG.md</a> to see what has been changed in this fork from the original mmultiplayer mod.

+## How to create a release

+1. Go to GitHub releases
+2. Create a new release
+3. Create new tag with version #
+4. Wait for CI to finish

 ## Building from source

-To build Client and Launcher:
+To build dll and Launcher:
 - `./build.sh` - Requires DirectX June 2010, MSBuild, Visual Studio 2019 and Git Bash.

 To build the installer: